bright/new-www/_posts/2019-01-12-I-am-hooked-on-react-.md

 ### useEffect

 Hook as ability to avoid the side effects from the function component.
-It is almost the same like well-known componentDidMount and componentDidUpdate.
+It is almost the same like well-known `componentDidMount` and `componentDidUpdate`.

 So, simply we wll import and add it to our Counter, and pass an anonymous function as a first argument: